awslabs/graphstorm/docs/source/advanced/using-graphbolt.rst

     system.
 For most Linux systems it's automatically set up as a ``tempfs`` volume using part of main memory (``df -h | grep shm``).
-If however you're using a Docker container to run the example, ensure you're giving the container enough shared memory by mapping it to the host's shared memory:
+If however you're using a Docker container to run the example, ensure you're giving the container enough shared memory by mapping it to the host's shared memory, like:
     ``docker run -v /dev/shm:/dev/shm -it graphstorm:local-cpu /bin/bash``

 Preparing data for use with GraphBolt
 -------------------------------------

-In order to use GraphBolt for training, we need to first convert our DGL data to the GraphBolt format.
+In order to use GraphBolt for training, we need to first convert our graph data to the GraphBolt format.
 If you are going to create the partitioned graph data using GConstuct or GSPartition, you can simply provide the additional argument ``--use-graphbolt true`` when creating/partitioning your